luisdelaye/Mexstrain/README.md

 First collect the data.
 Go to the latest global analysis provided by [Nextstrain](https://nextstrain.org/ncov/global), scroll to the bottom of the page, select 'DOWNLOAD DATA' and then 'ACKNOWLEDGEMENTS (TSV)'.
 You will get a file named nextstrain_ncov_gisaid_global_acknowledgements.tsv.

 Next, go to [GISAID](https://www.gisaid.org) and download all FASTA sequences (sequences.fasta) and asociated metadata (metadata.tsv).
 You will find these files in 'Downloads -> Downoads packages'.
 Also download Spike protein sequences in FASTA format (spikeprot####.fasta).
 You can find these sequences in 'Downloads -> Alignment and proteins'.
 In Figure 2 you can see where to find these files in GISAID.
+Don't forget to decompress these files.

 <p align="center">
   <img width="735.75" height="607.5" src="https://github.com/luisdelaye/Mexstrain/blob/main/Figure-2-Mexstrain.png">